 Recipe Notes

-To char canned corn: Heat a large nonstick skillet over medium-high heat.
-Add 1 teaspoon butter or oil and then the well-drained corn in one even layer.
-Let it sit, stirring occasionally until you get a nice browning on the outside of the corn (I don't stir often so it gets nicely browned!).
-Remove the corn from the heat and set aside allowing it to cool completely.
+• To char canned corn: Heat a large nonstick pan over medium-high heat.
+Add 1 teaspoon butter or oil and the well-drained corn in an even layer.
+Let sit, stirring occasionally, until you get a nice browning on the outside of the corn.
+Remove corn from heat and set aside, allowing it to cool completely.

 More Recipes You'll Love